paselmer/Loan_Payment_Optimizer/README.md

 Granted, I picked a case where I knew the gradient descent method would win.
-But the point is that the descending interest method is not always optimal is you are trying to reduce your total cost paid.
+But the point is that the descending interest method is not always optimal if you are trying to reduce your total cost paid.

 If you look at the results of _1_, the many debt scenarios, you'll see that the majority of the time the gradient descent outperforms the descending interest